devisricharanp-ux/PlateCalc/README.md

 # PlateCalc
-This Repository has all the resources to build a Computer vision based model( using YOLO v8n) to predict the calories present in a plate
+This Repository has all the resources to build a Computer vision based model( using YOLOv8) to predict the calories present in a plate